Roman Latković: Attack by governmental TV

-On January 10, 1996 during the prime time TV Dnevnik (TV Daily) reaching 80% of the population, the government controlled Hrvatska Radiotelevizija (Croatian Radio-television) unleashed an eight (8) minutes long attack on Latkovic.
+On January 10, 1996 during the prime time TV Dnevnik (TV Daily) reaching 80% of the population, the government controlled Hrvatska Radiotelevizija (Croatian Radio-television) unleashed an eight (8) minutes long attack on Latković.

-That attack, initiated by the president of Croatia at that time, Franjo Tudjman, created a political mass-hysteria resembling McCarthyism that lasted over three (3) months and prompted a witch-hunt against Latkovic who went into hiding to avoid assassination.
+That attack, initiated by the president of Croatia at that time, Franjo Tudjman, created a political mass-hysteria resembling McCarthyism that lasted over three (3) months and prompted a witch-hunt against Latković who went into hiding to avoid assassination.

 Political asylum in the United States

-The Lawyers Committee for Human Rights represented Roman Latkovic in his fight for political asylum in the United States and has published his case in its Critique: Review of the U. S. Department of State's country reports on human rights practices for 1995.
+The Lawyers Committee for Human Rights represented Latković in his fight for political asylum in the United States and has published his case in its Critique: Review of the U. S. Department of State's Country Reports on Human Rights Practises for 1995.

-Kemal Kurspahić's book Prime Time Crime: Balkan Media in War and Peace (US Institute of Peace Press, 2003) gives Roman Latkovic attention: "Roman Latkovic observed that it (the year 1997) would be remembered for the final unmasking of Franjo Tuđman who led the country to ruin.
-Latkovic's comment was based on the fact that Tudjman had used his imperial presidential power to prevent the opposition-nominated Zagreb mayor from taking office despite the election results.
-"Croatia headed by Tudjman is being reduced to a dictatorship, a Mafia-type banana republic and everybody's worst nightmare", Latkovic's commentary said.
-Croatian state television (HTV) immediately fired back, stating on prime-time news that "certain forces personified by Roman Latkovic have taken off their masks" and should instantly be included among "Croatia's enemies".
-Soon after Latkovic's commentary, the government dispatched the financial police to Novi List.
+Kemal Kurspahić's book Prime Time Crime: Balkan Media in War and Peace (US Institute of Peace Press, 2003) gives Latković attention: "Roman Latković observed that it (the year 1997) would be remembered for the final unmasking of Franjo Tuđman who led the country to ruin.
+Latković's comment was based on the fact that Tudjman had used his imperial presidential power to prevent the opposition-nominated Zagreb mayor from taking office despite the election results.
+"Croatia headed by Tudjman is being reduced to a dictatorship, a Mafia-type banana republic and everybody's worst nightmare", Latković's commentary said.
+Croatian state television (HTV) immediately fired back, stating on prime-time news that "certain forces personified by Roman Latković have taken off their masks" and should instantly be included among "Croatia's enemies".
+Soon after Latković's commentary, the government dispatched the financial police to Novi List.